goldenratio/super-ecs/README.md

         // a component is added to an entity; for example, when an entity with
         // only 'position' has 'velocity' added to it.
       });

     world.entityRemoved$([COMPONENT_NAMES.Position, COMPONENT_NAMES.Velocity])
       .subscribe(entity => {
         // This function is called whenever an entity with both 'position' and
         // 'velocity' components is removed from the world.
 It can also be called
         // when a component is removed from an entity; for example, when an entity
         // with both 'position' and 'velocity' has 'velocity' removed from it.
     });
   }
 }
 ```

+Port of [CES.js](https://github.com/qiao/ces.js) with some changes,
+- instead of `signal`, we use `rxjs`
+- component names should be of type `symbol`